HTTP Request

 }

-In the response section, since the requirement is to retrieve the received phone number along with the codeID to be used for OTP retrieval for this phone number, I will use the value of the data
+In the response section, since the requirement is to retrieve the received phone number along with the codeID to be used for OTP retrieval for this phone number, you will use the value of the data

 field with the name of the object to retrieve the value bien